UTEP-CS-1/website/staging_labs/5/spec.md

 <a href="https://github.com/UTEP-CS-1/website/raw/main{{page.url|relative_url}}../lab5_starter.zip" class="btn btn-green">Download starter code</a>

-Your submission will be scored based upon:
-- The code compiles and runs.
-- Correctly following the instructions and completing the code accordingly.
-- Variables should be given descriptive names.
-Variable names should be written in camel case (all letters lowercase except the first letter of each word besides the first word), whichIsLikeThis.

-## Overview

 In this lab, first we will be completing a worksheet in class.
 Afterwards, for the coding portion, we will be printing out patterns of star characters similar to the front page of the worksheet.

 The exercises here build up to the last exercise (Black diamond), which is to create the following star pattern: